 In Australia, two thirds of all women aged between 18 and 49 use one of the various methods of contraception.

-There are many different kinds of temporary, semi-permanent and permanent contraception and with so many options it can be difficult to decide which one would work best for your lifestyle.
+There are many different kinds of short acting, long term reversible and permanent contraception options and with so many options it can be difficult to decide which one would work best for your lifestyle.
+Many of the doctors have a special interest in contraception.
+Dr Alice Crowley and Dr Deepa Venugopal are also able to insert and remove long acting contraceptive devices.

-At Health e Medical Centre we know it can be difficult making these decisions.
-Please feel free to call to arrange a consultation with Dr Alice Crowley or Dr Deepa Venugopal to discuss suitability, consent and address any questions you might have in relation to this procedure.
+Please make an appointment with Dr Alice Crowley or Dr Deepa Venugopal to discuss suitability, consent and address any questions you might have in relation to this procedure.
 An initial consultation with the GP is required before booking an appointment for a Mirena insertion.

 The Mirena IUD